 The drizzle ended its course, leaving drops of glistening water sliding down past Kai's shocked face.

 "I know what you're thinking.
 But it isn't.
 Listen to me," Hiromi said, releasing him.
-"This may sound unreal to you but I don't care.
+"This might sound unreal to you but I don't care.
 So what if you had been bad in the past?
 What matters is who you are now."

 Finally Kai recovered.
 "You're accepting this too easily."